cosmos/sdk-tutorials/tutorials/oracle/docs/02-implementing-vote-extensions.md

 }
 ```

 Now we create the `PrepareProposalHandler`.
-In this step we’ll first check if the vote extensions’ signatures are correct using a helper function called ValidateVoteExtensions from the baseapp pacakge.
+In this step we’ll first check if the vote extensions’ signatures are correct using a helper function called ValidateVoteExtensions from the baseapp package.

 ```go
 func (h *ProposalHandler) PrepareProposal() sdk.PrepareProposalHandler {